securitykiss-com/rfw/README.md

 TODO
 ---------------------------------
-- Write config file first to refine requirements
-- Ignored IP list.
-The list of IPs which are never applied on iptables.
-Should HTTP response be different or just log and ignore?
 - Ruleset order: blocked ips DROP, ACCEPT ignored IPs [on rfw port], all IPs on rfw port DROP, the rest.
-- /etc/rfw/white.list and /etc/rfw/black.list.
-Locations relative to config file and overridable in config file.
-- Asynchronous processing.
-Single threaded http server pushing requests to the queue.
-Another iptables guard thread to consume from the queue.
 - use PUT and DELETE - should be idempotent.
 Give the option on non-restful requests with GET and additional ?verb=PUT/DELETE param in query
 - Clarify responsibilities of rfw and rfwc
     - rfw need to store credentials in config file so it shouldn't be mixed with rfwc